Cross Curricular & Stem Programs

 Choose from a 2, 3 or 4 day marine ecology program, including foreshore study and benthic dredge; physical oceanography and climate modelling; features and adaptations of marine organisms; marine robotics; and human impacts on marine environments.
 Students will collect and analyse data, contributing to citizen science projects and also our Channel Monitoring Project.

-Can include Provisional Boat License – available for a small additional fee per student.
+Can include Provisional Boat License (a small additional fee may apply).
 Please contact Secondary Coordinator for more information.

 Note: This program works best with a maximum of 20 students.